1. Pro R by FabFilter

 In the flanger section, we adjust phase cancellation to create the effect.
 The In and Out section determines the time relationship between the 2 signals and in turn the rate of modulation.
 We can control the relationship between the 2 by dragging the slider, with the middle typically causing the most cancellation.

-The shape of the fade in or out can be altered between exponential, linear, and logarithmic to create different cancellation and in turn flanging effects.
+The shape of the fade in or out can be altered between exponential, linear, and logarithmic to create different cancellations and in turn flanging effects.

 Lastly, if we look at the presets, we get a good idea of how many vocal applications this plugin has.
 From creative to more typical dynamic control, this plugin is incredibly versatile and useful once you get a good grasp of all of its features.